thamar-solorio/acl-pub/camera-ready-faq.md

 -  My question isn't answered here...?

-   Please email the publications chairs (Matt Post and Adam Lopez) at [naacl-pub-chairs@googlegroups.com](mailto:naacl-pub-chairs@googlegroups.com).
+   Please email the publications chairs at [naacl-pub-chairs@googlegroups.com](mailto:naacl-pub-chairs@googlegroups.com).
    We will update this page if new issues arise.